 Our new exhibition displays a range of items from the collections to provide an insight into some of the issues we deal with whilst working to ensure our collections are cared for and made available to facilitate your research and requests.

 For more information on the exhibition, please see our website here.

 Visit us anytime between 9:30am-4:45pm Monday – Friday at the Ground Floor Grove Wing of the Sydney Jones Library to view the display, no appointment is needed.
 Also, keep an eye on our twitter for information on special events focused around the material used in the exhibition.

 Twenty-eight architectural drawings from Norah Dunphy’s time as a student at the University of Liverpool and in employment in the North-East have recently been added to the University Archive.

 Norah Dunphy was a student of the Liverpool School of Architecture.
 Graduating in 1926, she was the first woman to obtain the degree of Bachelor of Architecture in the country.
 She studied architecture under Professor Charles Reilly and obtained a first-class certificate in civic design under Professor Abercrombie.
-Norah Dunphy was also the first woman in the in the country to be employed as a town planner, appointed as Town Planning Assistant to the Tynemouth and North Shields Corporation in 1931.
+Norah Dunphy was also the first woman in the country to be employed as a town planner, appointed as Town Planning Assistant to the Tynemouth and North Shields Corporation in 1931.